osamaaftab/Lottie/README.md

-Sample Android App Using Keen
+Sample Android App Using Lottie
 =============================

 This is a sample Android App that uses the Lottie Framework(https://github.com/airbnb/lottie-android)